DreamOfTheRedChamber/system-design-interviews/README.md

 		+ You can imlement it easily by creating a static subdomain and generate URLs for all of your static files using this domain
 		+ Then you configure the CDN provider to accept these requests on your behalf and point DNS for s.example.org to the CDN provider.
 		+ Any time CDN fails to serve a piece of content from its cache, it forwards the request to your web servers and caches the response for subsequent users.

+##### A few common caching scenarios <a id="workflow-scale-cache-scenarios"></a>
+* The first and best scenario is allowing your clients to cache a response forever.
+This is a very important technique and you want to apply it for all of your static content (like image, CSS, or Javascript files).
+Static content files should be considered immutable, and whenever you need to make a change to the contents of such a file, you should publish it under a new URL.
+Want you want to deploy a new version of your web application, you can bundle and minify all of your CSS files and include a timestamp or a hash of the contents of the file in the URL.
+Even though you could cache static files forever, you should not set the Expires header more than one year into the future.
+* The second most common scenario is the worst case - when you want to make sure that the HTTP response is never stored, cached, or reused for any users.
+* A last use case is for situations where you want the same user to reuse a piece of content, but at the same time you do not want other users to share the cached response.

 ##### Scaling HTTP caches <a id="workflow-scale-cache-scale-http-caches"></a>
 * Do not worry about the scalability of browser caches or third-party proxy servers.